-Use professional judgment to award up to a maximum of $10\ \text{marks}$ according to the following grid.
+AO1Use professional judgement to award up to a maximum of 10 marks according to the following grid.
 Placing in any of the mark bands should be on a 'best-fit' basis.

-Level Mark Descriptor Candidates should have: Level 0 0 No rewardable material Level 1 1-2 referred to at least one bullet point included a small number of points with some relevance included some basic reference to handwriting demonstrated a limited ability to locate and retrieve ideas and information given a relevant amount of limited detail Level 2 3-4 offered comment on at least two of the bullet points given some relevant points demonstrated some awareness of areas of concern brought in some relevant supportive points or evidence offered detail based on some relevant information showed some reasonable awareness of importance of handwriting Level 3 5-6 covered all three bullet points securely offered a reasonable number of relevant points demonstrated sound awareness of the issues concerning handwriting showed secure appreciation of positive and negative aspects used appropriate material relevantly showed sound awareness of all 3 bullet points Level 4 7-8 covered all three bullet points systematically offered a good number of relevant points, probably such as those suggested in indicative content demonstrated sustained consideration of the issues concerning handwriting made well-focused, pertinent comments about all aspects used evidence in an effective way demonstrated a good appreciation of all 3 bullet points Level 5 9-10 covered all three bullet points in appropriate depth offered a wide range of relevant points such as those suggested in indicative content demonstrated strong regard to the issues concerning handwriting presented well-focused comments with strong reference to all aspects supported their points strongly with apt and well-chosen examples showed strong insight into all 3 bullet points following grid.
-Placing in any of the mark bands should be on a 'best-fit' basis.
+Level Mark Descriptor Candidates should have: Level 0 0 No rewardable material Level 1 1-2 Level 1 1-2 referred to at least one bullet point included a small number of points with some relevance included some basic reference to positive effects demonstrated a limited ability to locate and retrieve ideas and information given a relevant amount of limited detail Level 2 3-4 offered comment on at least two of the bullet points given some relevant points demonstrated some awareness of positive effects brought in some relevant supportive points or evidence offered detail based on some relevant information showed some reasonable awareness of the effects Level 3 5-6 covered all three bullet points securely offered a reasonable number of relevant points demonstrated sound awareness of the positive effects showed secure appreciation of positive and negative aspects used appropriate material relevantly showed sound awareness of all three bullet points Level 4 7-8 covered all three bullet points systematically offered a good number of relevant points, probably such as those suggested in the indicative content demonstrated sustained consideration of the effects made well-focused, pertinent comments about all aspects used evidence in an effective way demonstrated a good appreciation of all three bullet points Level 5 9-10 covered all three bullet points in appropriate depth offered a wide range of relevant points such as those suggested in the indicative content demonstrated strong regard for the effects of music presented well-focused comments with strong reference to all aspects supported their points strongly with apt and well-chosen examples showed strong insight into all three bullet points